Cristina is a Florida native and Realtor by trade. She enjoys writing about travel, real estate, and several other interesting topics.

 Not evacuating?
 You still need a hurricane emergency plan.
 When Hurricane Irma was barreling down on Florida, I had no idea how my block home would do if we had a direct hit.
 With a newer roof, newer windows, and no large trees around the house, I figured we were likely okay.
 I also calculated the weak point of the home was the old garage door and the old jalousie side door into the garage.
 With strong enough winds, if either failed, the winds could compromise the roof so while I felt fairly confident in the home's strength, my son and I still discussed a plan in case of the worst possible scenario.

-- Plan where your family will hide if the need arises.
+- Plan where your family will hunker down if necessary.
 The safest room is an interior room with no exterior walls.

 - Keep essentials handy.
 Flashlights, batteries, and other emergency items can live in easily accessible cabinets or drawers.